nebula-pwa/nebula-pwa.github.io/README.md

 ## Project Overview

-`nebula-info-web` is a modern PWA that includes multiple pages, a responsive navbar, and customizable components.
+`nebula-pwa-info-web` is a modern PWA that includes multiple pages, a responsive navbar, and customizable components.
 The goal is to create a seamless user experience across different devices while leveraging the latest web technologies.

 **Features:**
 - Responsive design with mobile-friendly navigation